Many associate the term "start-up" solely with tech companies chasing unicorn status.

 Typically when you become a recipient of a Government grant, the only work that needs to be carried out is supplying evidence that you are hitting the milestones you agreed to in the grant application.

-Because this is equity (and debt) free money, it is widely considered the best money in the market.
-However, winning a grant is not easy, and therefore you'd need to assess whether you have the time resources to apply for it.
+Because this is equity free (and debt free) money, it is widely considered the best money in the market, cause it is essentially 'free', provided you do the work you commit to do.
+However, winning a grant is not easy and often tedious, and therefore you'd need to assess whether you have the time resources to apply for it.

 Best for: